aurovrata/post-my-contact-form-7/README.txt

 As of now there is no special upgrade notes, simply  follow the normal plugin update process.

 == Change Log ==
+= 4.0.4 =
+* fix a bug which prevents mapped titles from being saevd when files are also mapped.
 = 4.0.3 =
 * load form data directly in inline script if post2CF7FormData fn not loaded.
 = 4.0.2 =